litchipi/blog/posts/nix/attempt_nixos_secrets.md

 ### In the git repository

 In order to configure the system, we need to access the encrypted secrets, and use them to configure services using NixOS modules.
-Imagine we have a solution to edit the secrets, that then *outputs a JSON file* containing the secrets data, encrypted using asymetric cryptography:
+Imagine we have a solution to edit the secrets, that then *outputs a JSON file* containing the secrets data, encrypted using asymmetric cryptography:

 ``` json
 {